 First, you have the right to refuse a breathalyzer, blood, or urine alcohol test.
-Refusal will result in automatic drivers license suspension for a minimum of 90 days (a minimum of one year if you are under age 21), but it cannot be used as evidence against you in court.
+Refusal will result in automatic drivers license suspension for a minimum of 90-180 days, but it cannot be used as evidence against you in trial.

 TEXAS DWI LAW

 The Texas Penal Code outlines DWI crimes in Texas:

 (a) A person commits an offense if the person is intoxicated while operating a motor vehicle in a public place.